GA-repos/HTML-and-CSS/readme.md

 ![Attributes](https://mdn.mozillademos.org/files/9345/grumpy-cat-attribute-small.png)

-Extra information about elements can be added using **attributes** which are added to the opening tag.
+Extra information about elements can be added using **attributes** which are added to the _opening tag_.
 A ubiquitous element which always needs an attribute is the `a` (for *anchor*) element.
 The `a` element creates a link to another location, frequently another page.